TabbycatDebate/tabbycat/docs/index.md

-# Welcome to Tabby Cat
+# Tabby Cat

+A draw tabulation system for 3 vs 3 debating tournaments.